TsrmKumoko/Mathium/README.md

 display(c * Complex(1, -2))
 ```

-You can get a LaTeX object.
-Please view it by Jupyter.
+You can get a LaTeX object which should be viewed with Jupyter.
 That is:

 $$
 3-\mathrm{i}